 Pull out a puzzle.
-Somewhere a little out of the way, but not too out of the way, set up a puzzle table for your crew.
-Then break out that 500-piecer you’ve been saving for a rainy day and get sorting.
-Working on a giant jigsaw puzzle is a super simple way to engage kidlets for the long haul because they’re in charge of just how much time they give to it each day.
+Somewhere a little out of the way, set up a puzzle table for your kids.
+Then break out that 500-piecer you’ve been saving for a rainy day.
+Working on a giant jigsaw puzzle is a simple way to engage kids for the long haul because they’re in charge of just how much time they give to it each day.

-Hint: Set out simpler puzzles at your puzzle table for tots and preschoolers.
-That way they can work their way through this fun activity alongside everyone else.
+Hint: Set out simpler puzzles at your table for tots and preschoolers.
+That way, they can work their way through this fun activity alongside everyone else.

 “Run” a 5K.
-Get creative with your space, so your littles athlete can complete an indoor 5K over the course of the week.
-Whether they run up and down stairs, around the living room or even just jog in place, have them do it for 5-10 minutes each day until they’ve knocked out 3.1 miles.
-Track their progress on a graph to make it that much more engaging.
+Whether he runs up and down the stairs, around the living room or even just jogs in place, have him do it for 5-10 minutes each day until he’s knocked out 3.1 miles.
+Track his progress on a graph to make it that much more engaging.
 On your mark, get set, go!

 photo: Woodleywonderworks via Flickr

 Make a collage.
-Those thousands of pics you’ve got stored on your phone?
-It’s time for a download dump so your sidekick can print them out and make a stunning collage of your family’s adventures for the year.
+It’s time to download the thousands of pictures you have on your phone so your kids can print them out and make a stunning collage of your family’s adventures for the year.
 Use a long length of butcher paper to mount all your memories.
-Add drawings, doodads and notes about your good times to make it complete.
+Then, add drawings and notes to make it complete.
 Block out time each day to add to the masterpiece until it’s done.
-Voila, your new playroom décor is complete!

 Grow crystal geodes.
-With Borax, salt, and a half-dozen eggs, your little eggheads can grow their own crystals over the course of a few days (Five works best.).
-Rachelle at Tinkerlab has all you need to know to set up this egg-citing experiment that grows three different types of colorful crystals.
-Take a crack at it with your crew!
+With Borax, salt, and a half-dozen eggs, your curious kids can grow their own crystals over the course of a few days (Five works best.).
+Rachelle at Tinkerlab has all you need to know to set up this experiment.

 Play a marathon game of Monopoly.
-If ever there was a game made for long-term play, it’s Monopoly.
-This classic fave is quick to set up, but depending on the rules you play with, can take days, dare we say weeks, to finally create a crippling monopoly over your opponents.
+This classic game is quick to set up, but depending on the rules you play with, can take days, dare we say weeks, to finally create a crippling monopoly over your opponents.
 Tweak the rules to your family’s liking, then it’s round and round you all “Go” buying up properties, collecting rents and making improvements on each.
-Play each day for a set amount of time, or until your little broker needs a change of scenery.

 photo: Allison Sutcliffe